kbseah/genome-bin-tools/README.md

 ### 1a.
 Assemble the metagenome and calculate coverage

-Use an assemblier like IDBA-UD or SPAdes to assemble your genome.
+Use your favorite assemblier, like IDBA-UD (http://i.cs.hku.hk/~alse/hkubrg/projects/idba/) or SPAdes (http://bioinf.spbau.ru/spades), to assemble your metagenome.
 The assembly should be in a Fasta file.
-Calculate coverage with bbmap.sh by mapping the original reads used to assemble the metagenome back onto the assembly:
+Calculate coverage with bbmap.sh (http://sourceforge.net/projects/bbmap/) by mapping the original reads used to assemble the metagenome back onto the assembly:

 ```
  $ bbmap.sh ref=assembly.fasta nodisk in=reads.fq.gz covstats=assembly.coverage